Oregon vs. Oregon State NCAA Football Odds, Plays and Insights | November 27, 2021

 - Oregon's games this year have gone over the total in five out of 11 opportunities (45.5%).

-- When Oregon totals over 377 yards, the team is 4-5 against the spread and 8-1 overall.
+- When Oregon amasses over 377 yards, the team is 4-5 against the spread and 8-1 overall.

-- The Ducks have 11 giveaways this season, while the Beavers have 16 takeaways .

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.